North Carolina Highway 150: Catawba and Lincoln counties

 After crossing a couple of bridges across Lake Norman, Marshall Steam Station is visible on the right.
 NC 150 continues past the power plant through the lake-oriented communities of Terrell and Sherrills Ford, crossing over numerous tributaries of the lake/Catawba River.
 Shortly after meeting NC 16 at a four-way intersection, NC 150 crosses into Lincoln County.
 In Lincolnton, NC 150 and NC 27 join for a 2 mi segment through a commercial district, splitting shortly after an interchange with the US 321 freeway.
 Through the entire NC 27 concurrency, NC 150 is also concurrent with North Carolina Bicycle Route 6.
 NC 150 continues southward, along with NC 155 and the business route of US 321, after the split east of downtown.
-Shortly outside the town, NC 150 splits from NC 155 and heads in a southwestly direction through Crouse and across the county line where NC 150 becomes an expressway.
+Shortly outside the town, NC 150 splits from NC 155 and heads in a southwest direction through Crouse and across the county line where NC 150 becomes an expressway.